 There are a host of nasty intruders on the Internet including viruses, trojans, worms and spyware.
 Microsoft Security Essentials offers award-winning protection against these intruders without getting in your way.

-Microsoft Security Essentials is built for individuals and small businesses, but it’s based on the same technology that Microsoft uses to protect giant businesses (security products like Microsoft Forefront, the Malicious Software Removal Tool, and Windows Defender).
+Microsoft Security Essentials is built for individuals and small businesses, but it’s based on the same technology that Microsoft uses to protect giant businesses (security products such as Microsoft Forefront, the Malicious Software Removal Tool and Windows Defender).
 We have a

 whole team watching for new threats and coming up with ways to squash them.